 This software contains a simplified template to assist Ministries of Foreign Affairs in meeting their reporting requirements under all current regional and international agreements on SALW.

 This CD ROM has been commissioned by SEESAC and is designed to assist National Governments and SALW Desk Officers in the relevant ministries of participating States.
 Its chief purpose is to facilitate the completion of reports on progress made in SALW Control measures under different SALW agreements.
 Data entered under one report is automatically entered in the appropriate position in all other reports.
 This improves efficiency, ensures consistency and contributes to accuracy.
-Once completed,
+Once completed, these reports can be submitted to relevant monitoring bodies.

 The Cost Benefit Analysis Model for SALW Stockpile Management